Cert IV Prep for Health & Nursing Studies

 PREMHA404A ‐ Use mathematics in a nursing and health context

-Both Cert III and IV are completed over 3 terms each using a flipped classroom method where students will be provided content, videos, podcasts, activities, excursions, incursions as well as case studies and scenarios in our online environment, followed by time in the classroom to put their knowledge and skills into practice.
+Cert IV can be completed over 3 or 6 school terms each using a flipped classroom method where students will be provided content, videos, podcasts, activities, excursions, incursions as well as case studies and scenarios in our online environment, followed by time in the classroom to put their knowledge and skills into practice.